K-JC/The_Barn/README.md

 * GitPod - Gitpod was used for writing my code and when I pushed commits from Gitpod they were uploaded to Github where my project was stored.
 * Heroku - Where the project was deployed to.
 * Google Development Tool - Where I checked the responsiveness of the website and edit any code without the risk of making it a permanent change.
+* Elephantsql - I used Elephantsql for my database.

 ## Languages
 * HTML